tess-snyk/snyk-azure-workshop/README.md

 ## Lab 3: Secure as you Code - CLI

-**Step 1 Scanning for Open Source Dependencies in the CLI**

-xxxx

-## Part 2 ...to Cloud

-## Lab 4: Secure Containers

-xxx

-## Lab 5: Secure IAC

-**Step 1 CLI Set Up**

-xxxx

-**Step 3 Scan an ARM template**

-Snyk Infrastructure as Code for Azure Resource Manager (ARM) supports scanning json format.

-* Before we get started please make sure you have setup the Snyk CLI.
+Before we get started please make sure you have setup the Snyk CLI.
 There are various install options as per the links below.
 Using the prebuilt binaries means you don't have to install NPM to install the Snyk CLI.

 1. Install Page - https://support.snyk.io/hc/en-us/articles/360003812538-Install-the-Snyk-CLI
 1. Prebuilt Binaries - https://github.com/snyk/snyk/releases